-It is further ordered that the TelWeb Defendants obtain acknowledgments of receipt of this Order:
+It is further ordered that Defendant WCSA obtain acknowledgments of receipt of this Order:

-A. From each TelWeb Defendant, within seven days of entry of this Order, must submit to the Commission an acknowledgment of receipt of this Order sworn under penalty of perjury.
+A. Defendant WCSA, within seven days of entry of this Order, must submit to the Commission an acknowledgment of receipt of this Order sworn under penalty of perjury.

-B. For five years after entry of this Order, the Individual Defendant, for any business that he, individually or collectively with any other Defendants, is the majority owner, or controls directly or indirectly, and each Corporate Defendant, must deliver a copy of this Order to: (1) all principals, officers, directors, and LLC managers and members; (2) all employees, agents, and representatives with managerial responsibilities for conduct related to the subject matter of the Order; and (3) any business entity resulting from any change in structure as set forth in the

-Section titled Compliance Reporting.
+B. For five years after entry of this Order, Defendant WCSA must deliver a copy of this Order to: (1) all principals, officers, directors, and LLC managers and members; (2) all employees having managerial responsibilities for conduct related to the subject matter of the Order and all agents and representatives who participate in conduct related to the subject matter of the Order; and (3) any business entity resulting from any change in structure as set forth in the Section titled Compliance Reporting.
 Delivery must occur within seven days of entry of this Order for current personnel.
 For all others, delivery must occur before they assume their responsibilities.

-C. From each individual or entity to which a TelWeb Defendant delivered a copy of this Order, that Defendant must obtain, within 30 days, a signed and dated acknowledgment of receipt of this Order.
+C. From each individual or entity to which Defendant WCSA delivered a copy of this Order, it must obtain, within 30 days, a signed and dated acknowledgment of receipt of this Order.